noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 great music boxes.
 Thank you from the bottom of my heart.]

 “...H-However...
 You took the time and effort to make it...
 If you find good women out there, wouldn’t it be better to give it to them?
-I’m a “tree”, so to speak.
+I’m a ‘tree’, so to speak.
 I don’t think it would be appropriate for me to have such a nice item...”

 I can tell from Lillywood-san’s tone of voice that she’s being very reserved